solliancenet/azure-synapse-analytics-workshop-400/day-01/lab01-data-integration-part-1.md

 - An external file format for Parquet files
 - An external table that defines the schema for the files, as well as the location, data source, and file format

 1. In the query window, replace the script with the following to create the external data source.
-Be sure to replace `<PrimaryStorage`>` with the default storage account name for your workspace:
+Be sure to replace `SUFFIX` with the lab workspace id:

     ```sql
-    -- Replace <PrimaryStorage> with the workspace default storage account name.
+    -- Replace SUFFIX with the lab workspace id.
     CREATE EXTERNAL DATA SOURCE ABSS
     WITH
     ( TYPE = HADOOP,